JiwaBumi/KomputasiParallelTeam2/README.md

 ```
 ---
 ### Profiling
-Run this command in the same directory as the compiled file:
+Run this command in the same directory as the compiled files:
 ```bash
 nsys profile -o [INSERT OUTPUT NAME] --stats=true [EXECUTE COMMAND SUCH AS: ./aho dna_bank_1m.txt patterns_8_len10.txt]
 # EXAMPLES: